 New Applications

-180 Milton Street, Fergal Brennock, MTM Properties, Applicant-Paul McManus, EcoTec
+180 Milton Street, Fergal Brennock, MTM Properties, Applicant-Paul McManus, EcoTec RDA 2020-09

 Mr. McManus provided the Commission with a summary of the project.
-He explained that to the rear of the building is a large paved parking lot used as a storage yard for supplies that slopes gently towards Mother Brook.
+He explained that to the rear of the building is a large, paved parking lot, used as a storage yard for supplies, that slopes gently toward Mother Brook.
 A pair of parallel storage trailers were installed on concrete footings in the paved parking lot .
 A third container is located at the back that runs perpendicular to the other storage containers.
-The paved lot is within the buffer zone and riverfront to Motherbrook.
-A wooded area that slopes steeply down to the Mother Brook is located behind the storage .
-The applicant hopes to use the covered storage containers to house a bridge paving machine .
-The Commission sent a stop worked order and requested that the applicant file a Request for Determination of Applicability, which is what the applicant did.
+The paved lot is within the buffer zone and riverfront to Mother Brook.
+A wooded area that slopes steeply down to Mother Brook is located behind the back (perpendicular) of the storage container.
+A metal cover spans the two storage containers The applicant hopes to use the covered area and storage containers to house supplies, including a bridge paving machine .
+The Conservation Agent met with the applicant and requested that the applicant file a Request for Determination of Applicability, which is what the applicant did.
 The entire area is already paved so there is no additional impervious area created.

 Agent Brown explained that the Building Commissioner had observed the storage containers and determined that they were permanent structures and therefore require permits.